DARSakthi/DARSakthi.github.io/_talks/AMS-0.markdown

 location: "Salt Lake City, Utah, United States"
 ---

 I will be giving a talk at this year's Fall [AMS Western Sectional Meeting](https://www.ams.org/meetings/sectional/2295_program.html) in the following [special session](https://www.ams.org/meetings/sectional/2295_program_ss7.html#title): PDEs, Data, and Inverse Problems.
 The meeting is hosted this year by the University of Utah.
-Many thanks to [Vincent R Martinez](http://math.hunter.cuny.edu/vmartine/) for inviting me to this session.
+Many thanks to [Vincent R Martinez](http://math.hunter.cuny.edu/vmartine/) for inviting me.

 _Abstract:_